jigx-com/jigx-docs-examples/docs/Actions/go-back.md

 A go-back action associated with another action under onSuccess can only be used with dynamic data.
 :::

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
-### go-back as an action&#x20;
+### go-back as an action

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/1BxcmGrBKayAJDjL1mdFT_qfq8vyqssxkg7hk1329ugo-backiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/1BxcmGrBKayAJDjL1mdFT_qfq8vyqssxkg7hk1329ugo-backiphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="go-back as an action" alt="go-back as an action"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/1BxcmGrBKayAJDjL1mdFT_qfq8vyqssxkg7hk1329ugo-backiphone13blueportrait.png" size="80"  position="center" caption="go-back as an action" alt="go-back as an action"}
 :::

 :::VerticalSplitItem